 Porcelain is a type of ceramic.
 Many ceramic veneer applications are applied in a single layer and are therefore very thin.
 This enables them to be defined as a zero-preparation veneer resulting in quick application and no reshaping of the teeth below.

 Zirconia oxide is another type of ceramic that can be used to create veneers.
 Due to the material (in its crystallized form, zirconium is often used as a diamond substitute) zirconia veneers can offer stronger protection for your teeth.
 For this reason, they are often used for patients with more serious problems with their teeth, for example extensive damage or decay.
 Zirconia is also particularly good at withstanding wear and tear from chewing and biting and can also be used effectively for the back teeth where more pressure is likely to be applied preventing any premature damage to the veneers.
 Although you can select a specific shade to match your own teeth, porcelain veneers are still better at mimicking the appearance of your original teeth.
 This is due to their translucency as it allows light to reflect from your teeth in a more natural way.

 What Is Prepless Veneers?

-If we compare the images of Veneers Before After of porcelain veneers, the positive impacts always outweigh the negative ones.
-As a result, when a cosmetic dentist recommends porcelain veneers for your teeth, as they say, “Put your money where your mouth is” because a beautiful smile is life changing.
+Comparing the images of Veneers ‘Before & After’, positive impacts always outweigh the negative.
+As a result, when a cosmetic dentist recommends porcelain veneers for your teeth, as they say, “Put your money where your mouth is” because a beautiful smile is life changing!